sonic-net/sonic-mgmt/tests/docs/multi_dut_asic_testing_support.md

 * No `asic_index`, perform operation just on the host (or default namespace).
 For example, just run command `"show ip bgp summary"`.
 * `asic_index` is a number, perform operation for the specific ASIC.
 For example, run command `"show ip bgp summary -n asic1"`.
 * `asic_index` is `"all"`, perform operation for each of the ASIC.
 For example, run commands: `"show ip bgp summary -n asic0"`, `"show ip bgp summary -n asic1"`, ...
+  * In case the DUT is a single ASIC pizza box, just perform the operation for on the host (or default namespace) and return the single result in a list.
 * Alternatively, code like `duthost.asics[1].foo()` should be equivalent to `duthost.foo(asic_index=1)`.
 In this case, argument `asic_index` is not required.

 The enhancement should support iterating through the `duthost.asics` list to perform operations on each ASIC instance.